-We all need to declutter from time to time, but as a nation, we send more than 300,000 tonnes of wearable clothes to landfill each year.
-Swishing (ie clothes swapping) is a great way to liberate old favourites – and discover new ones.
+We all need to declutter from time to time, but as a nation we send more than 300,000 tonnes of wearable clothes to landfill each year.
+Swishing (another name for clothes swapping) is a fun way to liberate old favourites – and discover new ones.
 Swap with friends or try an online clothes exchange.
 Or why not give your old sofa a new life through our Sofa Re-use scheme.
 We’ll not only pick up your old sofa but we’ll work with The Reuse Charity to donate it to another family in the UK who needs it.

-But before you recycle, think: can you upcycle?
-‘The world is literally your oyster when it comes to upcycling,’ says interior stylist Emma Morton-Turner, founder of Inside Stylists.
+But before you recycle, ask yourself: could you upcycle instead?
+‘The world is your oyster when it comes to upcycling,’ says interior stylist Emma Morton-Turner, founder of Inside Stylists.
 ‘It’s not just that you’re not adding to the landfill problem – you’re creating a new item for your home that will fit perfectly with your decor.’

-If you’re new to upcycling, take a look at TV shows like The Repair Shop and books like Sara Bird’s Home for the Soul for inspiration, and search YouTube for tutorials on technique.
+If you’re new to upcycling, take a look at TV shows like The Repair Shop and books such as Sara Bird’s Home for the Soul for inspiration, and search YouTube for tutorials on technique.
 ‘Spray paint a few different candlesticks the same colour and team them with contrasting coloured candles,’ Emma suggests.
-‘Or you could cover mis-matching magazine files with wallpaper, or paint wooden coathangers and decorate them with pressed flowers.
+‘Or you could cover mismatched magazine files with wallpaper, or paint wooden coat hangers and decorate them with pressed flowers.
 Just have fun!’

 More than two million pieces of litter are dropped in the UK every day, killing millions of animals each year, dampening community spirit and creating hazards for physical and mental health.